fpt and WinFPT Reference Manual - Command-line Commands

 !% STRING

-The %VALUE command must be written in code within the scope of declaration of the variable.
+The VALUE command must be written in code within the scope of declaration of the variable.
 It is introduced by a comment delimiter in column 1 and the character % in column 2.

-Where to use this command:
+Where to Use this Command

-Operating system command line
+Operating system command line No

-Configuration file, config.fsp
+Configuration file, config.fsp No

-Specification (FSP) files, *.fsp
+Specification (fsp) files, *.fsp No

-Interactively, to FPT> prompt:
+Interactively, to FPT> prompt No

-Interactive command files
+Interactive command files No

-Embedded in the Fortran code
+Embedded in the Fortran code Yes

-By reference for numeric arguments, and as specified by the commands:
+By reference for numeric arguments, and as specified by the command % PASS STRING ARGUMENTS for arguments of type character.

 SUBROUTINE HSD_OUT(ARR,ICOUNT) REAL*4 ARR(*) !
 Output data INTEGER*4 ICOUNT !
 Number of elements !% VALUE :: ICOUNT

-See also:
+See Also

 CHECK ARGUMENTS